Call on Me (Eric Prydz song)

 "Call on Me" is a song co-written and produced by Swedish DJ and producer Eric Prydz.
 The song is based on a sample of Steve Winwood's 1982 song "Valerie" from the album Talking Back to the Night.
 "Call on Me" received significant sales success and topped several record charts.
-The song is known for its music video, which features several women (including Deanne Berry as the dance instructor) and a man performing aerobics in a sexually suggestive manner.
+The song is famous for its music video, which features several young women and a man performing aerobics and dancing in a sexually suggestive manner.

+On March 15, 2025, Prydz performed "Call on Me" during a show in Austin, Texas, marking its first inclusion in a live set in two decades.
+The performance was part of a 20-year anniversary celebration.
+Prydz had previously avoided playing the track live, citing a desire to distance himself from its commercial legacy.

 Background

 "Call on Me" prominently features a sample of English singer-songwriter Steve Winwood's 1982 song "Valerie" from his album Talking Back to the Night.
-French duo Together, consisting of Daft Punk member Thomas Bangalter and producer DJ Falcon, had previously sampled "Valerie" as a live tool in a DJ set in 2002.
+French duo Together, consisting of Daft Punk member Thomas Bangalter and producer DJ Falcon, had sampled "Valerie" as a live tool in a DJ set in 2002.
 Falcon stated that Ministry of Sound sent him a letter requesting that he release the track through the label.
 Despite the popularity and demand for it, Together did not consider it worth an official release.
 After the duo declined the request, Ministry of Sound would release the Prydz song without mention or credit to Together.

 When Prydz sampled "Valerie" in 2004 and presented his track to Winwood, he was so impressed with it that he re-recorded the original sampled vocals.
-Winwood later recalled, "I quite liked it, I think he did a good job, I mean it's not exactly my cup of tea but, I liked what he did technically with it which is why I agreed to work with him on it a little bit".
+Winwood later recalled, "I quite liked it, I think he did a good job, I mean it's not exactly my cup of tea but, I liked what he did technically with it which is why I agreed to work with him on it a little bit."